ChrisRunyon/backbonejs-grid/README.md

 #### Usage:

-Instantiate gridBase.js and override the gridElements variable to the number of elements you want to appear in your gridPage.
+Instantiate gridBase.js and override the elements property in the options to a number of items you want to appear in your gridPage.
 Use grid.css to resize the .gridwrapper, .gridcontainer, and .gridpage.

 Use .gridbutton, .item-imagewrapper, .item-image to resize the gridButton.